 Mastopexy (Breast Lift)

-In the case of an extremely loose breast with most of the gland hanging below the breast fold, a full breast lift is required.
-The nipple is repositioned to its new ideal location and the skin is tightened up around the entire breast mound, eliminating all or most of the skin which was hanging below the breast fold.
+In the case of an extremely loose breast with most of the gland hanging below the breast fold, we recommend a full breast lift.
+Dr. Lipton repositions the nipple to its new ideal location and the skin is tightened up around the entire breast mound, eliminating all or most of the skin which was hanging below the breast fold.
 In this case it is necessary to place an incision on the lower pole of the breast which resembles an upside down “T”.
 These incisions are identical to a breast reduction.
-However, with a reduction, a significant amount of breast tissue is removed in addition to the skin.
+However, with a reduction, we remove a significant amount of breast tissue in addition to the skin.
 These procedures almost never require removal of the nipple, just repositioning, and in most cases sensation and function remain intact.